xp-dojo/atdd-bank-account/README.md

 This session is all about working with your customers (in this case the product owner) to understand their requirements and writing acceptance tests that you can show them to make sure you've understood them correctly and they're happy with what you're building.
 Just like the TDD session, you should write your acceptance tests *before* the implementation and think about small, iterative development cycles.

-> Iterative vs incremental development: do you know the difference?
+> **Iterative vs incremental development**: do you know the difference?
 Ask an instructor if you're not sure.

 ## Structure